pipelinersales/pipeliner-php-sdk/README.md

 #### Modifying and saving data

-After setting some of an entity's fields, the entity must be saved to the server with the {api Repository.RepositoryInterface::save}
-`save`{/api} method on the proper repository object.
+After setting some of an entity's fields, the entity must be saved to the server with the [`save`](http://pipelinersales.github.io/pipeliner-php-sdk-docs/class-PipelinerSales.ApiClient.Repository.RepositoryInterface.html#_save) method on the proper repository object.

 ```php
 $account = $pipeliner->accounts->getById('ID-219034053254');